Bacquerie/notes/practices/automated_warehouse/index.md

 ---
 ## Implementation Details

+1. The current implementation displays on the console, with emojis.

-1. The current implementation is based on a single thread; thus, all agents run sequentially, in locksteps.
+2. The current implementation is based on a single thread; thus, all agents run sequentially, in locksteps.

-2. When assigning packages to robots, no particular order is assumed.
+3. When assigning packages to robots, no particular order is assumed.
 Each robot is iterated sequentially, in the order they were created.

-3. A new order is created when all robots have delivered their current packages.
+4. A new order is created when all robots have delivered their current packages.

 ---